ppjaisri/Tool-for-classify-dependency-removal/README.md

-# Tool for classifying dependency remvoal scenaio
+# An Automate Tool for classifying dependency remvoal scenaio in the NPM Ecosytem

 The purpose of this tool is to classify dependency removal scenarios on the NPM ecosystem.